Thank you for your response

 |Directors’ Report||Directors’ Report is to be filed covering all the information required for Small Company under Section 134.||It should be signed by the “Chairperson” authorized by the Board, where he is not so authorized by at least 2 Directors.|

 |Statutory registers and books of accounts||1)Statutory Registers 2)Minutes Book * Board Meeting Minutes Book * General Meeting Minutes Book (i.e. AGM, EGM, Postal Ballot, Creditors Meetings, Debenture holders Meetings) 3.
 Books of Accounts/Financial Statements(section 44aa) 4)Register of Directors Attendance at Board/Committee Meetings.|

 |Circulation of Financial Statement & other relevant Docs||Company will send to the members of the Company approved Financial Statement, Directors’ Report and Auditor’s’ Report at least 21 clear days before the Annual General Meeting.|

 Note: Above mentioned Compliances are mandatory yearly compliances for the Small Private Limited Company.
 Except above compliances, there may be event-based compliances for the Small Company.
 For further details read here.

-Other Statutory compliances of such private limited companies revolve around periodic filing of tax and other returns, maintenance of books under Income tax Act and other statutes as applicable etc. The compliance requirement differs on case to case basis depending upon nature of busienss, product or service provided, volume of turnover etc.
+Other Statutory compliances of such private limited companies revolve around periodic filing of tax and other returns, maintenance of books under Income-tax Act and other statutes as applicable etc. The compliance requirement differs from a case to case basis depending upon nature of the business, product or service provided, the volume of turnover etc.